microconfig/microconfig/README.md

      template.logback.toFile=logs/logback-descriptor.xml
  ```

 You can use absolute or relative path for `toFile` property.
-Relative path starts from result service config dir (See 'Running config build' section).
+The relative path starts from the resulting service config dir (See 'Running config build' section).

 So template dependency declaration syntax looks like:
 ```